-They register your deposit with TDS within 30 days and give you 'prescribed information' - documents showing how your deposit is protected and a leaflet about the Tenancy Deposit Scheme.
+They register your deposit with TDS within 30 days and give you 'prescribed information' - documents showing where your deposit is protected and a leaflet about the Tenancy Deposit Scheme.

 Your agent or landlord holds your deposit during the tenancy.

-At the end of the tenancy your agent or landlord repays the agreed amount of the deposit direct to you.
+Your agent or landlord repays the agreed amount of the deposit direct to you at the end of the tenancy.

 You can find more information about tenancy deposit protection and tenancy deposit disputes in this leaflet, A Guide to Tenancy Deposits, Disputes and Damages.